tw050x/tw050x.net/README.md

 # tw050x.net/platform

-Welcome to the Kiel Capital platform repository.
-This repository contains the code for the entire Kiel Capital platform.
+Welcome to the unnamed ecommerce platform repository.
+This repository contains the code for the entire unnamed ecommerce platform.
 This file will get you started on running the platform locally.
 For high level platform documentation. see the documentation directory.

 ## Installation